tferrari92/automate-all-the-things/README.md

 aws configure
 aws eks update-kubeconfig --name <your-app-name>-cluster --region <your-aws-region>
 ```
-**REMEMBER**: This is only to SEE our resources, creating or deleting resources is strictly prohibited.
-We are not some cavemen using kubectl create/delete.
-We're gentlemen, we modify our infrastrucure with GitOps.
+**REMEMBER**: This is only to SEE our resources.
+Creating or deleting resources is strictly prohibited.
+We're not some cavemen using kubectl create/delete.
+We are gentlemen, we modify our infrastrucure with **GitOps**.

-To visualize our resource we can now use
+To visualize our resource we can now use:
 ```bash
 kubectl get all --all-namespaces
 ```